 If you get a good award booking service, they have several things that you don’t:

 - The right tools for the job – Yes, there are tools that can help you book award flights.
 However, the most powerful ones aren’t free and while it would be expensive for you to pay for a subscription just to book one award ticket, for a booking service it’s just a cost of doing business.

-- The knowledge of how to use these tools – I’ve looked at some of these websites, such as ExpertFlyer, and even learned a bit on how to use them to make our own award reservations.
-I’m able to do what I want to but I’m sure it takes me longer to accomplish tasks than it does for someone who works with these tools on a daily basis.
+- Knowing how to use these tools – I’ve looked at some of these websites, such as ExpertFlyer, and even learned a bit about how to use them to make our own award reservations.
+I’m able to do what I want to but I’m sure it takes me longer to accomplish tasks than it does for someone who works with these tools daily.

 - Knowing the different programs – Were you aware that just booking an award ticket with one airline over another can save you hundreds of dollars in taxes and fees?
 It’s true.
 Award booking services know which programs have the lowest taxes and fees on awards and will try to use those first to save you money.

 - First-hand experience – When booking a flight, all you see is the airline and plane type.
 What if you have a choice of two airlines or flights on different planes from the same airline?
 Your booking agent should know the difference between the products and if you have a choice, try to book you on which one is better.
 They may have actually flown on the same route you’re looking for.

 Every service does its pricing a bit differently.
 Some will charge you a deposit to start working on your trip, while others don’t.
 Almost everyone will charge you if they find a trip that meets your requirements, regardless if you actually book the trip or not.

 The average price for a normal award booking is about $200 per person.
 There are additional charges if you want to make a change to your ticket later on or if you want to cancel your ticket.
 Some services will offer you a chance to upgrade your ticket for free while others will constantly monitor your booking for better options for a fee.